 In order to process your application, Headway requires verification of a brain injury.

 If the individual with a brain injury is an inpatient, please ask a clinical professional to email email@example.com with a summary of the case, a direct contact number and prognosis.
 If this is not possible, please ensure you inform the ward to expect a call from Headway, so we are able to obtain the necessary information.

 If the individual has been discharged, please upload a photo of the discharge papers which will allow us to quickly process your application.

 We receive a high number of applications every month and endeavour to process them as quickly as possible.
 Applications are checked regularly and the most urgent applications are prioritised.

 There are three stages to processing your application:

-2. We require confirmation of the brain injury from a medical professional, Headway group/branch, HATS nurse or with an NHS letter.
+- We require confirmation of the brain injury from a medical professional, Headway group/branch or an NHS clinician.
 This will be discussed during the initial call with you.